 Congenital heart surgery; Patent ductus arteriosus ligation; Hypoplastic left heart repair; Tetralogy of Fallot repair; Coarctation of the aorta repair; Atrial septal defect repair; Ventricular septal defect repair; Truncus arteriosus repair; Total anomalous pulmonary artery correction; Transposition of great vessels repair; Tricuspid atresia repair; VSD repair; ASD repair

+LeRoy S, Elixson EM, O'Brien P, et al; American Heart Association Pediatric Nursing Subcommittee of the Council on Cardiovascular Nursing; Council on Cardiovascular Diseases of the Young.
 Recommendations for preparing children and adolescents for invasive cardiac procedures: a statement from the American Heart Association Pediatric Nursing Subcommittee of the Council on Cardiovascular Nursing in collaboration with the Council on Cardiovascular Diseases of the Young.
 Circulation.
-2003;108:2250-2564.
-PMID: 14623793 www.ncbi.nlm.nih.gov/pubmed/14623793.
+2003;108(20):2250-2564.
+PMID: 14623793 pubmed.ncbi.nlm.nih.gov/14623793/.